-If available, at least 20 copies of the text should be submitted to the receiving area at the documentation desk at the rear of the General Assembly Hall or at any conference officer's desk in meeting rooms between 8 a.m. and 9 a.m. by a delegation representative in possession of a valid United Nations grounds pass.
-If delegations wish to have the text of statements distributed to all delegations, observers, specialized agencies, interpreters, verbatim reporters and press officers, 350 copies will be required.
+If available, at least 20 copies of the text should be submitted to the receiving area at the documentation desk at the rear of the General Assembly Hall or at any conference officer's desk in meeting rooms by a delegation representative in possession of a valid United Nations grounds pass.

-Delegations are invited to submit their statements (preferably in Microsoft Word format) via email to the email addresses listed in the Journal.
-Delegations wishing to circulate their statements electronically through the PaperSmart portal should provide them not later than two hours in advance of delivery.
-Alternatively, delegations may submit a hard copy (unstapled and printed on one side only) for scanning and uploading to the PaperSmart portal to the documents distribution counter in the General Assembly Hall or at any conference officer's desk in one of the meeting rooms.
-The name of the meeting and the agenda item should be indicated in the subject line of the email and in the heading of the statement.
+Delegations are invited to submit their statements (in both PDF and Microsoft Word formats, whenever possible) by email to estatements@un.org, no later than two hours in advance of the meeting, for their upload to the eStatements section of the digital version of the Journal.
+Alternatively, when meetings are on site, delegations may submit a hard copy (unstapled and printed on one side only) for scanning and uploading to eStatements at the documents distribution counter in the General Assembly Hall or at any conference officer's desk in one of the meeting rooms.
+The name of the meeting and the speaker, as well as the agenda item, should be indicated in the subject line of the email and in the heading of the statement.
 The statements will not be released until their delivery.
-Only statements presented during the course of the meeting will be posted on the PaperSmart portal.
+Only statements presented during the course of the meeting will be posted on the eStatements section.